 The output of the circuit is in lead C of Q8 through C4 and R14.
 For, C4 in the circuit using 10uF 100V, we may use 6.8uF 250V instead, No effect on sound quality at lead C of Q6.

-The sound output is sent through R, C circuit to adjust the sound through the middle pin of VR3 and VR4 passed through R9 to R17 and R18 lead B of Q4.
+The sound output is sent through R, and C circuits to adjust the sound through the middle pin of VR3 and VR4 passed through R9 to R17 and R18 lead B of Q4.

 Without adjusting bass and treble.
-If VR adjusted downward if the feedback is less. the bass-treble will up.
+If VR is adjusted downward if the feedback is less. the bass treble will up.

 This is the feedback tone control circuit that someone may need more treble was achieved by reducing the R16 from 1K to 100 ohms.

 The power supply are positive and negative, by use both 18V DC regulators ICs as LM7818 and LM7918 to apply voltage at +18V and -18V

 Parts you will need